Taiwo11/Ngerian-House-Price-Prediction-Model/README.md

 - *250+ sqm*: Premium pricing

 💡 *Insight:*
-> Pricing increases almost linearly with size.
+ Pricing increases almost linearly with size.
 Larger homes (200+ sqm) command *disproportionately higher prices*, reflecting buyer preference for space, luxury, and investment potential.

-12. Are any features redundant?
+ 8. Are any features redundant?

 Yes, some features in the dataset are strongly correlated looking at the heatmap below, meaning they carry similar information.
 For example:
 - *Bedrooms and Bathrooms* have a very high correlation of *0.96*
-- *Bedrooms and Size in square meters* also correlate strongly at *0.85* This means that if we know how many bedrooms a house has, we can usually guess the number of bathrooms or the overall size quite accurately.
-These features are considered *redundant* because they move together — and including all of them in a model might not add much value and could even lead to confusion.
+- *Bedrooms and Size in square meters* also correlate strongly at *0.85*

+This means that if we know how many bedrooms a house has, we can usually guess the number of bathrooms or the overall size quite accurately.
+These features are considered *redundant* because they move together, including all of them in a model might not add much value and could even lead to confusion.

 📌 Simple explanation:
-> If two features always move together, you don’t always need to use both in prediction.
+ If two features always move together, you don’t always need to use both in prediction.

 ![Screenshot 2025-07-09 112815](https://github.com/user-attachments/assets/b4371638-104e-4895-b242-86bb0e1107b1)

-14. Which features are most important to buyers?
+9. Which features are most important to buyers?

 From the correlation heatmap above, the following features are most strongly related to price:
 - *Size in square meters* → correlation of *0.87*